Abraham Jiménez Enoa

 No hay anuncios

-But I have a very strong conviction: the future of Cuba belongs to the Cubans.
-I am against any foreign intervention or that the island ends up being an American protectorate, as it was in the past, a path that Venezuela seems to be following.
-But for the 1,214 political prisoners who are rotting in inhumane conditions, for the people who have nothing to eat, who live without electricity, without water, without gas, without food, without medicine, for all these people who are in a serious situation, even before Trump's latest measures, my convictions and those of Europeans, who, from their comfort, judge and dare to issue moral lessons, matter little.
+But I have a very strong conviction: the future of Cuba belongs to Cubans.
+I am against any foreign intervention or the island ending up as an American protectorate, as it was in the past, a path that Venezuela seems to be following.
+But to the 1,214 political prisoners who are rotting in inhuman conditions, to the people who have nothing to eat, who live without electricity, without water, without gas, without food, without medicine, to all these people who are in a serious situation, even before Trump's latest measures, my convictions and those of Europeans, who, from their comfort, judge and dare to issue moral lessons, matter little.

-I think it's excellent that European intellectuals sign letters of support for the Cuban people and condemn Trump's imperial attitude, and that they try to form a flotilla of ships to bring food to the island.
-We must always be on the side of our neighbor and condemn imperialist ambitions, but where were all these intellectuals, this global civil society, when the Cuban regime locked up homosexuals in labor camps, when it caused the drowning of 41 people by sinking a tugboat at sea, when it imprisoned more than a thousand people in 2021 for going out into the streets to express themselves —more than 50 minors—, when every day it persecutes opponents, artists, and journalists?
+I think it is excellent that European intellectuals sign letters of support for the Cuban people and condemn Trump's imperial attitude, and try to form a flotilla of ships to bring food to the island.
+One should always be on the side of one's neighbor and condemn imperialist ambitions, but where was all this intellectual community, this global civil society, when the Cuban regime closed homosexuals in labor camps, when it caused the drowning of 41 people by sinking a tugboat at sea, when it imprisoned more than a thousand people in 2021 for going out into the street to express themselves —more than 50 minors—, when every day it persecutes opponents, artists, and journalists?

 Cargando